 The slave port shall start attempting to receive CPRI at the highest available line bit rate directly when entering the state.
 If the slave port does not reach synchronization state HFNSYNC it shall select another line bit rate for CPRI reception after T1' from entering the state, given that another line bit rate is available.
 T1' is 3.9-4.1s.
 Each following T1' interval, a new reception line bit rate shall be selected for reception, given that another line bit rate is available.
-The line bit rates shall be selected for more available set in a round robin fashion, i.e. first highest, the second highest, ..., the slowest, and then restarting from the highest line bit rate.
+The line bit rates shall be selected from the available set in a round robin fashion, i.e. first highest, the second highest, ..., the slowest, and then restarting from the highest line bit rate.
+A slave port which supports both RS-FEC enabled/disabled modes shall check both modes in parallel.

 When entering this state, the slave port shall turn off its CPRI transmitter, if this state was entered with transition 10 the slave port may optionally transmit for a maximum of 5 hyperframes to indicate to far-end equipment the layer 1 link maintenance control BYTE #Z.130.0.
-When the slave port reaches synchronization state HFNSYNC, it shall start transmit CPRI on the same line bit rate.
+When the slave port reaches synchronization state HFNSYNC, it shall start transmit CPRI on the same line bit rate and when applicable the same RS-FEC enabled/disabled mode.